file-format/Docs/en/programming/csx.md

 Visual C# Script (also known as CSX) is a file format used by Roslyn scripting engine in Microsoft's .NET ecosystem.
 CSX files contain C# code that can be executed directly without the need for separate compilation step.

 CSX format is specific to Microsoft ecosystem and not a widely used file format in general programming.
 CSX files are often used in scenarios where quick prototyping or scripting functionality is required.
-They allow you to write C# code and execute it in more lightweight manner compared to creating a full-fledged compiled application.
+They enable you to create and run C# programmes in more lightweight manner compared to creating a full-fledged compiled application.

 To execute CSX files, you can use tools like .NET Interactive Notebooks, which provide an interactive environment for running C# code.
 Visual Studio Code with the C# extension and .NET Core SDK can also be used to work with CSX files.